topperguy7/NewsMania/README.md

 <ul>
 <li>📰 Top Headlines</li>
 Displays the latest news headlines from multiple channels.<br></br>

+<li>🤖 AI-Powered Quick-Scan</li>
+Get the gist without the grind.
+Users can click any article to generate a 4-bullet point AI summary, providing a concise overview of complex stories in seconds.

 <li>📂 Category-Based News</li>
 Users can browse news by categories such as Technology, Business, Sports, Entertainment, etc.<br></br>